 Culture is a pattern of shared assumptions and values about how things get done in an organization.
 It determines how people communicate in the organization and behavior that are acceptable or not.
 Make sure management and employees are in sync.
 Your culture isn’t what management says it is or believes it should be but how your people behave.

 This sounds easy.
 It’s not.
 You can’t just say you’re inclusive and open-minded when Millennials are bashed and Boomers are considered too old; when women or people-of-color are treated as minorities not peers; when the expression of alternative political or religious views are crushed.
-Sometimes cultural fit even comes down to personality such as the hugging, touchy extrovert invading an introvert’s personal space!
-It seems everyone has a different perspective on what a good cultural fit looks like.
-Without agreement, hiring for cultural fit will be nearly impossible.
+Sometimes culture fit even comes down to personality such as the hugging, touchy extrovert invading an introvert’s personal space!
+It seems everyone has a different perspective on what a good culture fit looks like.
+Without agreement, hiring for culture fit will be nearly impossible.

 Don’t make it personal.

 When an employee or candidate doesn’t seem to fit into the culture, don’t make it personal.
 Focus on the company’s purpose and mission, not the personality.
 A bad cultural fit doesn’t mean the person’s values, attitudes, or values are bad.
 They may just be different.
 And while they may not align with the values of the organization, remember that a diversity of worldviews opens doors to greater understanding and new opportunities.

 Tip #3.
 Stephen Covey’s Habit 5 is “Seek to First Understand.”
 Here’s a helpful tool, based on the attitude and values model of Eduard Spranger, that may help you identify 6 values that both support and divide people and organizations.
 Remember: None are better than the other despite our tendency to value some and judge others.

 Individuals value continuous learning, research, subject matter expertise, and problem solving.